Skip to content

 >>> mtf_sma.real.vbt.ts_heatmap().show()

-- Previously, own indicators could be created only by accepting two-dimensional input arrays, which forced the user to adapt all functions accordingly.
-With the new feature, the indicator factory can split each input array along columns and pass one column at once, making it super-easy to design indicators that are meant to be natively run on one-dimensional data (such as TA-Lib!).
+• Previously, custom indicators could only be created by accepting two-dimensional input arrays, which forced users to adapt all functions accordingly.
+Now, the indicator factory can split each input array along columns and pass one column at a time, making it much easier to design indicators that are meant to be run natively on one-dimensional data (such as TA-Lib!).

 Create a TA-Lib powered STOCHRSI indicator